max-schaefer/commonplace-book/religion/learning-from-our-elder-brothers.md

 [The Tanakh Podcast](https://open.spotify.com/episode/6oBBL9YRJmXrPDTCrnXPO8?si=UQyv5HrlSNOiRZSV_J-eAw): Verse 12: "I wrote for them the many things of my law, but they regarded them as something foreign."
 This is usually interpreted to mean that the Israelites did not keep the Torah, but there is a fascinating alternative interpretation in the Talmud ([Midrash Tankhuma, Ki Tisa 34](https://www.sefaria.org/Midrash_Tanchuma%2C_Ki_Tisa.34.1?lang=bi)): "when the Holy One, blessed be He, said to Moses 'Write thou' [_sc._ the Torah], Moses wanted to write the Mishnah as well.
 However, the Holy One, blessed be He, foresaw that ultimately the nations of the world would translate the Torah into the Greek language and would claim: 'We are the Israelites.'
 Now the scales are balanced (as to who are His people).
 The Holy One, blessed be He, can say to the nations of the world: 'You claim that you are My children, but I know that only those who know My secrets are My children.
 Where are His secrets (to be found)?
 In the Mishnah, which was given orally, and from which everything can be derived. (...)
 Why do you wish the Mishnah to be written?
 What would be the difference, then, between the peoples of the world and Israel?'"

 Intriguing as this interpretation is, one might object that it wasn't "the nations of the world" who translated the Torah into Greek; after all, the Septuagint predates Christianity by a couple of centuries and was prepared by Jews.

+## Haggai

+### Chapter 1

+In Haggai 1:8, God says that he will be "glorified" in the new Temple.
+The word for "glorified" here is written "וכבד", missing the final letter ה (וְאֶכָּבֵד instead of וְאִכָּבְדָה).
+The Talmud ([Yoma 21b.7](https://www.sefaria.org/Yoma.21b.7?lang=bi)) picks up on this: given that the letter ה has the numerical value of five, they inferred that the Second Temple was missing five items that were present in the First Temple, viz, the Ark of the Covenant, the Fire from Heaven that consumed the sacrifices, the Divine Presence, the Holy Spirit, and the Urim and Thummim.[^1]

+[^1]: Catholic tradition notes that these five items were restored at Pentecost, with Mary as the new Ark of the Covenant being present among the Apostles (Acts 1:14), tongues as of fire appearing (Acts 2:3), which represented the divine presence resting on them (Acts 2:4), filling them with the Holy Spirit (Acts 2:4), and enabling them to speak in other tongues (Acts 2:4).

 ## Job